Skip to main contentAccessibility Statement

 DateTimeLocationCost

-The United Nations Convention on the Rights of the Child1 acknowledges the family as the fundamental unit of society.
+The United Nations Convention on the Rights of the Child acknowledges the family as the fundamental unit of society.
 It stresses the role of parents as the primary caregivers with responsibility for the up bringing of their children and obliges governments to support parents in fulfilling their essential role.

-Why is it important to understand Emotional Well-being in younger children?
 It is a common misperception that infants and toddlers are too young to remember or be impacted by domestic violence, but the Adverse Childhood Experiences (ACEs) study tells us that what happens early in life matters.

-Research in neuroscience (brain and nervous system) tells us that infants and toddlers are most vulnerable because trauma that occurs during this stage impacts a child’s well-being.
-Studies show that far from watching passively, children experience the abuse with all of their senses entire system, including those systems that help infants build capacity for self-regulation.
+Research in neuroscience (brain and nervous system) tells us that infants and toddlers are most vulnerable because trauma that occurs during this stage impacts a child’s wellbeing.
+Studies show that, far from watching passively, children experience the abuse with all of their senses entire system, including those systems that help infants build capacity for self-regulation.

 A quarter (25%) of children in high-risk domestic abuse households are under 3 years old.
-On average, high-risk abuse has been going on for 2.6 years, meaning these children are living with abuse for most of their life 2.
-Research has shown that infants as younger as one year old can experience trauma symptoms as a result of witnessing domestic violence (Bogat, G.A., 2005).
-Children’s age and developmental stage is a vital factor often not taken into account by mainstream services, particularly with children under three.
+On average, high-risk abuse has been going on for 2.6 years, meaning these children are living with abuse for most of their life.
+Research has shown that infants as young as one year old can experience trauma symptoms as a result of witnessing domestic violence.

 For teachers and support staff working with children in Early Years, Reception or Year 1, this course is aimed at developing understanding of factors for healthy emotional development in younger children and strategies for enhancing this.